Surfboard Hull Design

 The board will almost skim across the water’s surface.

 Planing hulls are designed to run on top of the water at high speeds.
+Planing hulls are designed to rise up and glide on top of the water when enough power is supplied.

 The hull design (shape) does not limit the maximum attainable speed but does affect the power required for it to get on plane (on top of the water).